ValerioS05/pj2Quizzer/README.md

   | ls | list of contents in current directory|
   | mkdir| Create new directory |
   | touch | Create new file |
-  - You can refer to `man` command for the manual
+  - You can refer to bash manual to get more info about commands.
 ---
 - Use `git clone` with the HTTPS seen on previous steps.
 - Once you run the command you will see `example`: Cloning into `My-repo`...